 The Hazards of Soy

-For years I have purchased soy milk, stocked it on my shelf, told myself I should open it and include it into my diet.
-After opening it though, it just sits in the refrigerator for a month or two.
+For years I purchased soy milk, stocked it on my shelf, told myself I should open it and include it into my diet.
+After opening it though, it just sat in the refrigerator for a month or two.
 Then, of course, it’s too old to drink, so I throw it down the sink and the cycle repeats itself a couple months later.
 Now I believe that my body was telling me that it didn’t want the soy milk as I’ve been reading up on the soy controversy lately.
 Here is a summary of that information. . .

 Those magical isoflavones—the estrogen-like hormones that all work to help you stay young and healthy may not be the magical food that you have been led to believe.
 Soy is just one example of the many fad foods/ supplements/ cures that I find myself exposed to in trying to decipher the long-term health benefits before sharing them with my clients.